What are the top design trends for showcasing office space in 2018?

 Whether you make these upgrades ahead of time or discuss the possibilities with a client, being able to answer any questions about technological infrastructure can help them envision how they might use the office commercial rental space.

 Fluorescent lighting has been shown to have a negative impact on many workers, increasing distraction and in some cases contributing to migraines.
 Because of this, spaces that offer a lot of natural lighting are healthier for employees and can aid overall happiness and productivity.

 Office environments affect health in other ways as well.
-Spaces with few walls or barriers add to noise and stress levels for employees, and can also spread sickness.
+Ann Arbor office spaces with few walls or barriers add to noise and stress levels for employees, and can also spread sickness.
 An environment that subtly sections off workspaces to offer privacy without isolation can help workers feel more comfortable, and also prevent the entire office from coming down with the cold in the same week.

 Another trend that can contribute to employee health and wellbeing is known as biophilic design.
 This goes beyond a mere love of houseplants: biophilic design is about creating spaces that connect people to nature through live plants, natural light, textures, and a general design that promotes healthy work-psychology principles.

 While some of these principles may be ambitious for built spaces, it is true that incorporating more plant life into a design can improve air quality and lead to a more peaceful working environment.
 Showcasing how to use natural light in conjunction with plants and textures can improve the desirability of a commercial rental space.